 The probate process is not required in New Mexico if the decedent has set up a trust (or family trust) which in most cases helps their estate to avoid probate.
-However, if those trusts or plans were not made, the only way estate assets can be distributed in New Mexico is through the probate.
-There are extreme cases where an estate will still need to pass through probate even if the decedent had a trust in place.
+Probate can take a long time and the process can be frustrating.
+In this article we go over important information and timelines if you are in New Mexico probate.
+We also provide inheritance advances if you need money early before final distribution of probate.

 In non-pandemic times, the probate assets (personal property) within an estate in New Mexico can take anywhere from 9 months to 3 years to be distributed from the decedents estate.
 There are different variables including the following:

 Probate proceedings take a long time.
 In addition, courts have been forced to go remote as a result of the pandemic, and thus have been slowed down as a result.
 There have been many articles recently published on the delay in the court system which has caused a lot of anguish to estate heirs.
 You cannot distribute any assets to heirs until the estate goes through the legal process of probate.
 Doing so before the probate is closed can lead to legal issues for the executor and cause headaches for everyone involved.
 In this article we go over laws specific to New Mexico as well as ways that you can receive your inheritance cash now.